imazen/hardwired/faq.md

       end
     end

 While I used to redirect 'www.domain.com' to 'domain.com' for cleanliness, root domains cannot be load balanced easily, as not all software supports the use of CNAME records for them.
-Heroku and other hosted services strongly reccomend against their use.
+Heroku and other hosted services strongly recommend against their use.

 If you still want to strip the 'www' instead of adding it, this should do the trick.